 Good to note: Hong Kong was incorporated to be part of China during the Qin dynasty in 221 B.C.
 It was ceded to Great Britain in 1842 and became its own colony in the far east and then returned to China in 1997.

-Global Adventuress would like to thank JW Marriott for partially hosting our stay.
+Global Adventuress would like to thank Ritz-Carlton, Hong Kong for hosting our stay.
 We also want to thank The Peninsula Hong Kong for hosting our lovely afternoon tea, and Posto Publico for the delicious Italian dinner.
-Big thanks to the JW Marriott concierge and Karissa Stone, an expat of Hong Kong, for a list of some of her favorite places to see in Hong Kong!
+Big thanks to the Ritz-Carlton, Hong Kong and Karissa Stone, an expat of Hong Kong, for a list of some of her favorite places to see in Hong Kong!